OntoUML/ontouml-models/README.md

 ## Relevant Associated Works

 The list of works that use the data provided by the OntoUML/UFO Catalog to test algorithms and perform other tasks grows over time.
-Instead of keeping a manual list in this document, we recommend you access its [Google Scholar](https://scholar.google.com/scholar?cites=3857815022699931555&as_sdt=2005&sciodt=0,5&hl=en) and [ResearchGate](https://www.researchgate.net/publication/364289037_A_FAIR_Model_Catalog_for_Ontology-Driven_Conceptual_Modeling_Research/citations) citation lists to access an updated information.
+Instead of keeping a manual list in this document, we recommend you access its [Google Scholar](https://scholar.google.com/scholar?cites=3857815022699931555&as_sdt=2005&sciodt=0,5&hl=en) and [ResearchGate](https://www.researchgate.net/publication/364289037_A_FAIR_Model_Catalog_for_Ontology-Driven_Conceptual_Modeling_Research/citations) citation lists for updated information.

 ## Catalog administration